sframe-wg/sframe/draft-omara-sframe.md

 ## Partial Decoding
-Some codes support partial decoding, where it can decrypt individual packets without waiting for the full frame to arrive, with SFrame this won't be possible because the decoder will not access the packets until the entire frame
-Is arrived and decrypted.
+Some codes support partial decoding, where it can decrypt individual packets without waiting for the full frame to arrive, with SFrame this won't be possible because the decoder will not access the packets until the entire frame is arrived and decrypted.
+If this is a critical feature to the application, SFrame code work instead on parts of the frame that are decodable like NAL units in H264.

 # Overhead
 The encryption overhead will vary between audio and video streams, because in audio each packet is considered a separate frame, so it will always have extra MAC and IV, however a video frame usually consists of multiple RTP packets.
 The number of bytes overhead per frame is calculated as the following 1 + FrameCounter length + 4
-The constant 1 is the frame counter header that has the srcId and frame counter length.
-The MAC length is constant 4 bytes even for video that uses 10 bytes length MAC because we assume the outer encryption will always use 4 bytes MAC length
+The constant 1 is the SFrame header byte and 4 bytes for the HBH authentication tag for both audio and video packets.

 ## Audio
 Using three different audio frame durations